willmorrison1/daRt/README.md

 ### Simple plotting

-By having data in a "long" format, it is easy to perform analysis on the data.
+By having data in a “long” format, it is easy to perform analysis on the data.

 ``` r
 #plot using ggplot2